Livingston County, KY

 With resort marinas on both Kentucky Lake and Lake Barkley, Grand Rivers offers unlimited water recreation.
 The marinas of Green Turtle Bay and Lighthouse Landing serve as gateways to the lakes for thousands of visitors seeking to enjoy boating and watersports.

 Connecting the two lakes, you will find the heart of Grand Rivers, made up of an old-fashion Main Street area reminiscent of a simpler time.
 Downtown Grand Rivers offers a walkable blend of old Rivertown wood buildings, kids in line for ice cream cones, and a walking trail leading to gorgeous lake views and spectacular sunsets.

-Located at the confluence of the Cumberland and Ohio Rivers, Smithland, is the Livingston County seat.
+Located at the confluence of the Cumberland and Ohio Rivers, Smithland, is the Livingston County, KY seat.
 Smithland is home to the Livingston County Judicial Center, Courthouse, and Library.